 Lübeck, another very nice medieval town, our last stop in Germany.

-Going onboard on the huge boat that takes us to Sweden.
+Getting on board a huge boat that takes us to Sweden.

-As we arrive on Sweden coast, we ride through Malmö to join our couchsurfer’s place.
+As we arrive on Swedish coast, we ride through Malmö to join our couchsurfer’s place.
 This place is really nice, we have to stop one more day to visit.
-We’ve just taken the hard decision of skipping Danemark to stay more or less on schedule, the frustration is high.
-After having spent a day in the city of Malmö, its churches and museums, we take the direction on the south coast.
+We’ve just taken the hard decision of skipping Denmark to stay more or less on schedule, the frustration is high.
+After having spent a day in the city of Malmö, its churches and museums, we take the direction to the south coast.

 Sweden is sunny, someone told us it was the best summer in the last 20 years, how lucky we are!
-We take nices stops by the sea and buy as often as we can stawberries, they are so good!
-Sweden is very wild and beautiful we hop on Öland island, cross it from south to north and get back on continent.
-In a few days with a lot of ferries, wild camping and pines forest, we get to Stockholm.
+We take nice stops by the sea and buy strawberries as often as we can, they are so good!
+Sweden is very wild and beautiful, we hop to Öland island, cross it from south to north and get back onto the continent.
+In a few days with a lot of ferries, wild camping and pine forests, we get to Stockholm.
 We planned on resting a few days while visiting the city.
-In the end, we camp outside the center and have so much to see that we are exhausted!
-Then we cross a part of the sea and get to Aland islands, as a gate to finland.
+In the end, we camp outside the centre and have so much to see that we are exhausted!
+Then we cross a part of the sea and get to the Aland islands, the gate to Finland.

 Manue is cooking meatballs for dinner while the Twin is resting.

-Sunrise at 4:30am colors are amazing.
-We do not sleep so much in sweden!
+Sunrise at 4:30am, the colours are amazing.
+We do not sleep so much in Sweden!

 Stephane and the Twin at the end of the world!

-Manue and the Twin for a lunch break on the island of Öland.
+Manue and the Twin at a lunch break on the island of Öland.

-Another lunch break in the pines foret this time.
+Another lunch break in a pine forest this time.

-Meeting by chance an Azub Tricon rider on his way from Finland to Germany, we exchange advices about the next few days both ways!
+Meeting by chance an AZUB Tricon rider on his way from Finland to Germany, we exchange advice about the next few days both ways!

-Finland is our last fully european country.
-First We stop on Aland islands and then take another huge ferry to Turku and then ride the south coast until we reach Helsinki, a small but very nice capital where we are nicely hosted as couch surfers and attend a couch surfing meeting and meet so many new friends.
-Riding out of Helsinki, the front tyre flattened and we had to change it.
-It is the first breakage on the Twin, and it is fast repaired and we do not even delay our day trip to Porvoo.
-Finland is as sunny as Sweden, the main difference is that it is completely impossible to understand any written finish; on signs or grocery stores.
-I know it seems crazy but fortunately, everything is translated in swedish so we can understand!
+Finland is our last fully European country.
+First we stop on Aland Islands and then take another huge ferry to Turku and then ride the south coast until we reach Helsinki, a small but very nice capital where we are nicely hosted as couch surfers and attend a couch surfing meeting and meet so many new friends.
+Riding out of Helsinki, the front tyre got punctured and we had to fix it.
+It is the first breakage on the Twin, and it is repaired fast, we do not even delay our day trip to Porvoo.
+Finland is as sunny as Sweden, the main difference is that it is completely impossible to understand any written Finnish, signs or grocery stores.
+I know it seems crazy but fortunately, everything is translated in Swedish so we can understand!

-Just before entering Russia, we stop for a 10 days break in a friends house and enjoys pure Finnish tradition : sauna and lake, we also take time to learn how to say beer in Finnish : OLUT!
-After one month of continuous cycling, we really enjoy this fare-niente time!
+Just before entering Russia, we stop for a 10-day break at a friend’s house and enjoy the pure Finnish tradition: sauna and lake, we also take time to learn how to say beer in Finnish: OLUT!
+After one month of continuous cycling, we really enjoy this ”do nothing” time!

-Somewhere between Stocholm and Aland islands, huge ships sailing around tiny islands.
+Somewhere between Stockholm and Aland Islands, huge ships sail around tiny islands.
 The archipelago is really impressive.

 Waiting for the ferry to take us to Turku.
-The temperature dropped and the wind raised.
+The temperature has dropped and the wind has picked up.

-Visiting Helsinki, on the sea fortress island of Suomenlina.
-We loved this calm and preserved island in front of the living city center.
+Visiting Helsinki, at the sea fortress island of Suomenlina.
+We loved this calm and preserved island in front of the living city centre.

 Twin trial session with our Helsinki host, in front of the cathedral.
-Tourists were suddendly not looking any more at the cathedral!
+Tourists were suddenly not looking at the cathedral any more!

 Nice marina in Porvoo.
-We have been recommended to see this place and indeed it worth it!
+We have been recommended this place and it is indeed worth it!

 Time for a nice haircut!

 YES !
 Don’t be afraid.
 After 15 minutes of hectic starts and turns, you start to understand how it works.
-You would probably need a few days to feel completely safe and relax and a few weeks-months to achieve the graal of a “6 meter wide only U-turn” (require above seat steering).
-It is stable, and we can ride almost any surface from swedish motorway to forest path even fully loaded.
+You would probably need a few days to feel completely safe and relax and a few weeks/months to achieve the grail of a “6 meter wide only U-turn” (requires above seat steering).
+It is stable, and we can ride almost on any surface from a Swedish motorway to forest paths even when fully loaded.

 I would say definitely easier than by normal bikes!
 Surprised?
 Then imagine what would be your feeling when seeing such a bike in a city street or on the road?
-We see smiles all the day long that give us a full bunch of energy.
-We get to discuss with hundreds billions of people about our bikes, our journey and eventually about what has to be done, to be seen in the aera.
-We got invited to stay at strangers place easily.
-All that definitely overpassed by far the little disagreement of the size of the tandem.
-And you would be surprise how easy it is to fit the Azub Twin in some tiny space (in a bus, a boat or even a flat …).
+We see smiles all day long that leave us energized.
+With billions of people, we get to discuss our bikes, our journey and eventually what has to be done, to be seen in the area.
+We get invited to stay at strangers’ places easily.
+All that definitely surpasses by far the little disagreement about the size of the tandem.
+And you would be surprised how easy it is to fit the AZUB Twin in some tiny space (in a bus, a boat or even a flat …).

-And now, the Azub Twin seeker question 😉 – What options you think is mandatory for such a tour?
+And now, the AZUB Twin seeker question ? – What options do you think are mandatory for such a tour?

-The white brother front fork.
+The White Brothers front fork.
 It is expensive, that is right.
-But then, in addition of the confort it can brought to the captain, that is a huge safety gear !
-Just imagine riding a 200kg tandem down hill on a sandy road at 35km/h and suddenly, you get a hole wide as the Twin in front of you.
-Well, the fork absord the shock like any small bumps, and off you go to 45km/h with a screaming stocker.
+But then, in addition to comfort, it can bring the captain, it is also a huge safety feature!
+Just imagine riding a 200kg tandem downhill on a sandy road at 35km/h and suddenly, you get a hole as wide as the Twin in front of you.
+Well, the fork absorbs the shock like any small bumps, and off you go to 45km/h with a screaming stoker.